-Here we come Jordan, after the first article from the series about Kazakhstan, I want to introduce you to 10 facts about Jordan you didn’t know.
+Here we come with Jordan interesting facts, after the first article from the series about Kazakhstan the time has come to introduce you to 10 things about Jordan you didn’t know.

-I travelled in the country for a month on my own and here are some famous sights and interesting facts about Jordan.
+I travelled around the country for a month on my own and here are some famous sights and interesting facts about Jordan.

 Jordan Capital: Amman